 Visitors (Guests) and Events – External and Internal

 To avoid risks of potential exposure to COVID-19, UNE restricts outside visitors on its campuses, unless they have reason to be present for official business.
 The general public is not allowed in campus buildings or residence halls in order to use the libraries, fitness centers, and dining areas; to attend lectures/athletic events or similar functions, or to visit friends in residences for daytime or overnight stays.
 (See Section IV.A.2 for more details on the policy regarding guests in residence halls.)

 Allowable exceptions to the restriction on visitors include pre-scheduled, approved visits of students’ family, admissions tours, athletics recruitment visits, contractors, and other visitors conducting essential business with the University.

 Internal student serving events, such as award ceremonies, inductions into honor societies, and professional student organizations will be coordinated for the college, department, or student group by Conference Services and the Office of Communications.
 Many events will be virtual, requiring advanced prep, set assembly, graphic design, and videography.
 Many internal events will be a combination of campus-based and virtual, often requiring live stream and social media components.
 Requests for planning internal virtual or live streamed events may be made to the Office of Communications.

-The University has developed policies and procedures regarding the provision of food services in alignment with State and CDC guidelines.
+The University developed policies and procedures regarding the provision of food services in alignment with state and CDC guidelines.
 Parkhurst, the University’s dining services vendor, works with a group of UNE faculty and professional staff to provide safe access to meals and snacks for students and employees in the main dining facilities and via the various satellite retail locations on both campuses.
 Parkhurst is also responsible for providing meals to any students in quarantine on campus, should that become needed.
 Access Parkhurst's dining site.

 Clubs and Activities